Glass Art

 A general rule of thumb when choosing glass art is to consider its functionality.

-Whether you want to transform empty walls into something more personal or a focal point in your want to create a living room, choose a piece of art depending on its main purpose.
+Whether you want blank walls want to transform into something more personal or create a focal point in your living room, choose a piece of art depending on its main purpose.

 Sure, what is the idea of buying a painting for your dining table or coffee table for that matter?
 Glass artworks are unique and should be treated with the utmost care and attention.